lidia-k/PatternX-Duplicate-Finder/README.md

 ### Run Neo4J

-You first need to pull a Neo4j docker image and run a docker container for Neo4j.
+You first need to pull a Neo4j docker image and run a docker container for Neo4j on /src directory.
 ```
 docker pull neo4j